asrjy/competitive-programming/README.md

 # CompetetiveProgramming
-Solutions to the problems that i solve
+My solutions to the problems from codeforces,codechef,a2oj and various other sites.